MPCStats/docs/docs/getting-started/local.md

    ./shutdown-all-servers.sh
    ```

 ### 1.2.
-Docker Deployment (Recommended)
+Or with Docker

-Alternatively, you can use Docker for a simpler deployment experience:
+Alternatively, you can use Docker for a simpler deployment experience, though it might take time to build the images:

 1. Install `Docker` by following the instructions [here](https://docs.docker.com/engine/install/).